-Are you thinking of moving or selling your home, or are you just tired of all the… stuff?
+Are you thinking of moving with the seattle movers or selling your home, or are you just tired of all the… stuff?
 One of the simplest ways to improve your home value is to declutter!
 Focus on one room or area at a time and lighten the load a bit, storing, selling, or throwing away things you just don’t need or use anymore.

 Is there a particular room or area in your home that you just can’t seem to get organized?
 Make it your goal for the new year.
 Start by thinking about how you might create a better system for organizing, whether that be more or better storage, more categorization, or just less stuff altogether.

 Tip: Focus on the function of storage bins, rather than their look.
 Establish a plan for your storage and take measurements before buying anything.